 Go whale watching

 Kaikoura is home to giant Sperm Whales all year round and many other species of dolphins and whales migrate through its waters.
 You could see Humpback whales, Blue Whales, Pilot Whales and Orca.
-Word to the wise – if you get seasick, take a tablet before getting on board!
+Word from the wise – if you get seasick, take a tablet before getting on board!

 Swim with the dolphins